 The influenza vaccine has been used for many years for pregnant women with no safety concerns and can be given during any trimester of pregnancy.
 There is no increased risk of reactions to the vaccine for pregnant women or their unborn babies.

-When is the best time to immunise?
+When is the best time to be immunised?

 Is the influenza vaccine a live vaccine?

-No. The seasonal influenza vaccine does not contain any live virus; it is completely inactivated and cannot give you influenza.
+No. The influenza vaccine used in New Zealand does not contain any live viruses.
+The influenza viruses are completely inactivated and cannot cause influenza.